Migrating to Bazel Modules (a.k.a. Bzlmod) - Maintaining Compatibility, Part 1¶

 Of course, it's best practice not to rely on backwards compatibility

-it's best not to rely on files referencing rule
+files, it's best not to rely on files referencing rule or aspect definitions

 Separate Bazel module compatible dependencies from non-module dependencies¶